rozek/notes-on-gundb/README.md

 ### Souls ###

 Every node has a unique global id called "soul".
-Nodes that belong to a user have souls looking like "~34Pi...neEo/sharedData/object" (where the ellipsis stands for additional characters, see section "User Handling"), others "outer/inner/object".
+Nodes that belong to a user have souls looking like "~34Pi...neEo/sharedData/object" (where the ellipsis stands for a lot of additional characters, see section "User Handling"), others "outer/inner/object".

 ### Paths and Keys ###